Kinder Morgan Inc. (KMI) Shares Down Despite Recent Market Volatility

 Sponsored

-Kinder Morgan Inc. (KMI) Stock: A Closer Look at the Moving Averages

-KMI’s stock has seen a 0.56% increase for the week, with a -1.47% drop in the past month and a -3.05% fall in the past quarter.
-The volatility ratio for the week is 1.47%, and the volatility levels for the past 30 days are at 1.68% for Kinder Morgan Inc. The simple moving average for the last 20 days is -1.63% for KMI stock, with a simple moving average of -0.08% for the last 200 days.
+KMI stock saw a decrease of -3.43% in the past week, with a monthly decline of -5.44% and a quarterly a decrease of -3.69%.
+The volatility ratio for the week is 1.45%, and the volatility levels for the last 30 days are 1.62% for Kinder Morgan Inc. (KMI).
+The simple moving average for the last 20 days is -3.41% for KMI stock, with a simple moving average of -2.07% for the last 200 days.

 Analysts’ Opinion of KMI